carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 - {==Heuristic Calculation==}: Experiment with different heuristic calculation methods.
 The choice of heuristic can impact the pathfinding results significantly, so finding the right one for your scenario is important.

+- {==Use Max Precision==}: If you encounter difficulties navigating around circular objects within confined spaces, you may want to consider enabling this parameter, which incorporates spherical objects into the path calculation.

 - {==Explore Plugin Options==}: Explore additional options exposed by the plugin that can affect pathfinding behavior.

 **Is TrailBlazer suitable for dynamic environments?**